Research Experience for Teachers

 - Tuesday, February 15, 2022 at 3:30 p.m.

 - Wednesday, March 9, 2022 at 3:30 p.m.

 Application deadline has been extended to May 2, 2022.
 The application should include:

 - a resume showing the courses the applicant teaches

-- a personal statement/essay (up to two pages) describing teaching philosophy, which of the five projects are they interested in and how they plan to apply the research experience to the classroom.
+- a personal statement/essay (up to two pages) describing teaching philosophy, which of the four projects are they interested in and how they plan to apply the research experience to the classroom.

 Send all three required documents to email@example.com to apply.